aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 7. Check Conditional Value
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-We are checking the 'value' and 'conditional' column to see if it contains the expected values of the 'key' values object.
+The 'value' and 'conditional' column are being checked to see if it contains the expected values of the 'key' values object.
   .. code-block:: python

         values = {"xx.TMP": "XX No Grade"}    (this is dictionary with it's key and value)